Linear Regression from Strategic Data Sources: Concluding Remarks

 \section{Concluding Remarks}

-This paper studies linear regression in the presence of cost-minimizing individuals, modeling noise addition as a non-cooperative game.
-We establish existence of a unique non-trivial Nash equilibrium, and study its efficiency for several different classes of privacy and estimation cost functions.
-We also show an extension of the Aitken/Gauss-Markov theorem to this non-cooperative setup.
+This paper studies linear regression in the presence of strategic data sources, modeling the precision choice as a non-cooperative game with a public good component.
+We establish existence of a unique non-trivial Nash equilibrium, and study its efficiency for a large class of disclosure and estimation cost functions.
+We also show an extension of the Aitken/Gauss-Markov theorem to this non-cooperative setup under certain conditions and examples in which the generalized least squares estimator is not optimal.

-The efficiency result in Theorem~\ref{monomial} gives specific bounds on the price of stability for monomial privacy costs.
-These bounds are sub-linear.
-However, the efficiency result in Theorem~\ref{super} indicates that a sub-linear price of stability can be attained for a much wider class of privacy cost functions.
-Nevertheless, Theorem~\ref{monomial} includes functions not covered by Theorem~\ref{super}, which leaves open the question of extending the bounds of Theorem~\ref{super}, potentially to all privacy costs satisfying Assumption~\ref{privacyassumption}.
-Moreover, both of these theorems, as well as Theorem~\ref{thm.Gauss-Markov}, are shown for specific scalarizations of the estimator variance.
-Going beyond these scalarizations is also an interesting open problem.

-Our Aitken/Gauss-Markov-type theorem is weaker than these two classical results in two ways.
-First, the optimality of the generalized least squares estimator is shown w.r.t.~the partial order imposed by the scalarization $F_1$, rather than the positive semidefinite order.
-It would be interesting to strenghthen this result not only in this direction, but also in the case of the order imposed by other scalarizations used as estimation costs.
-Second, Theorem~\ref{thm.Gauss-Markov} applies to linear estimators whose difference from $\gls$ does not depend on the actions $\lambdab$.
+Our Aitken/Gauss-Markov-type theorem is weaker than these two classical results in three ways.
+First, we proved the generalized least squares estimator is only approximately optimal in the case of a homogeneous estimation cost and of near-homogeneous disclosure cost and is not always optimal.
+Second, the optimality of the generalized least squares estimator in the case of monomial disclosure cost functions of same degree is shown w.r.t.~the homogeneous scalarization chosen, rather than the positive semidefinite order.
+Finally, Theorem~\ref{GLSoptimaltofactor} applies to linear estimators whose difference from $\gls$ does not depend on the actions $\lambdab$.
 In the presence of arbitrary dependence on $\lambdab$, the non-trivial equilibrium need not be unique (or even exist).
 Understanding when this occurs, and proving optimality results in this context, also remains open.

-Finally, our model assumes that the variance added by each individual is known to the analyst.
-Amending this assumption brings issues of truthfulness into consideration: in particular, an important open question is whether there exists an estimator (viewed as a mechanism) that induces truthful noise reporting among individuals, at least in equilibrium.
-Again, an Aitken-type theorem seems instrumental in establishing such a result.
+Our model assumes that the precision chosen by each agent is known to the analyst.
+Amending this assumption brings issues of truthfulness into consideration: in particular, an important open question is whether there exists an estimator (viewed as a mechanism) that induces truthful precision reporting among agents, at least in equilibrium.
+An Aitken-type theorem seems instrumental in establishing such a result.